 Organizations usually make Adjusting Entries on the last day of an accounting period to ensure that the accounts are in line with the accrual method of accounting and the matching principle.
 As per the accrual concept, a company should recognize income when it earns and not when it receives.
 Similarly, the company should recognize the expense when it incurs and not when it pays for it.
 On the other hand, the matching principle says the company should recognize the expenses when it recognizes the revenue it generates from such expenses.

 Adjusting entries are the journal entries and are part of the accounting cycle.
 Companies usually go for such entries after making the trial balance.
-If the trial balance does not match, then these entries help the company to fix the discrepancy.
+If the trial balance does not match, these entries help the company fix the discrepancy.

 What’s the Need?

 - The income statement of the company only reports revenues that the company earns during the accounting period.

 - Receivables in the balance sheet reflect the true amount that the company has the right to receive at the end of the accounting period.